Menu

 You may choose to drive your car or motorcycle to the office each day.
 If you're traveling to or from an area with limited public transport options, driving is convenient and, even with traffic, can save time.
 When deciding whether or not to drive, use an interactive map like Google Maps or HERE WeGo to check traffic conditions before you head off.

 Parking is another thing to consider when driving to work in Madrid.
 Check with your office to see if parking is provided.
 If not, there is ample public parking in paid garages where you pay by the hour or lease spaces by the month.
-Regulated parking zones have blue or green road markings.
+Regulated parking zones have blue, green, white or orange road markings.
 To park on the street in Madrid, simply look for the nearby ticket machine, pay for the desired amount of time, and display the ticket on your car's dashboard.

 Good to know: